chromium/chromium/docs/ios/build_instructions.md

 More information about [developing with Xcode](xcode_tips.md). *Xcode project is an artifact, any changes made in the project itself will be ignored.*

-You can customize the build by editing the file `$HOME/.setup-gn` (create it if it does not exist).
+You can customize the build by editing a file called `.setup-gn` (create it if it does not exist).
+It can be stored in two locations:

+* `$HOME/.setup-gn` (the settings will be applied to all Chromium checkouts).
+* The directory above `src/` (i.e. the directory containing your `.gclient`) for checkout-specific settings.

 Look at `src/ios/build/tools/setup-gn.config` for available configuration options.

 From this point, you can either build from Xcode or from the command line using `autoninja`. `setup-gn.py` creates sub-directories named